Endava/cats/README.md

 Running CATS in context mode usually implies providing it a [--refData](#reference-data-file) file with resource identifiers specific to the business logic.
 CATS cannot create data on its own (yet), so it's important that any request field or query param that requires pre-existence of those entities/resources to be created in advance and added to the reference data file.

-`./cats.jar --contract=openapy.yaml --server=http://localhost:8080 --headers=headers.yml --refData=referenceData.yml`
+`cats --contract=openapy.yaml --server=http://localhost:8080 --headers=headers.yml --refData=referenceData.yml`

 ## Notes on skipped Tests
 You may notice a significant number of tests marked as `skipped`.
 CATS will try to apply all `Fuzzers` to all fields, but this is not always possible.